Heat/energy recovery ventilators (HRVs) and (ERVs)—ENERGY STAR technical specifications

 - Last date of product manufacture;

 - Scope and depth of product distribution; and

 Product control measures are based on and apply to the model number of the disqualified product.
 Where a product model has been modified after its initial certification but not recertified with a new model number, control measures apply to all models with that model number, irrespective of product modifications that may have occurred during the period in which it was a certified product.

 Under no circumstances may a new ENERGY STAR product be recertified using the model number of a previously disqualified product.

 Failure to submit thorough and timely product control measures may affect the brand owner’s Participant Administrative Arrangement status with NRCan.

 Opportunities for appeal

-When NRCan notifies a brand owner that a product will be disqualified, the brand owner may notify NRCan of its decision to appeal within two (2) working days.
+When NRCan notifies a brand owner that a product will be disqualified, the brand owner may notify NRCan of its decision to appeal within five (5) business days.
 NRCan will consider new information at that time or conduct a more detailed examination of testing, where warranted.

 Examples of acceptable appeals might be a model failure unjustly caused by lab error or if the model is proven to have arrived damaged.